SmartBear/swaggerhub-custom-rules-library/README.md

 # swaggerhub-custom-rules-library
- Public Custom Rules libary for SwaggerHub API Standardization
+ Public Custom Rules library for SwaggerHub API Standardization

 Add rules to this repository that can be used in SwaggerHub's API standardization.